Precious Memories (Alan Jackson album)

 Precious Memories is the thirteenth studio album and the first gospel album by American country music artist Alan Jackson.
 It was released on February 28, 2006 on the Arista Nashville label.
-This project began at The Rukkus Room Recording Studios when Alan Jackson recorded a song for his Father-In-Law’s funeral.
-This recording lead to what is now the Precious Memories album.
+This project began at The Rukkus Room Recording Studios when Alan Jackson recorded a song for his father-in-law’s funeral.
+This recording led to what is now the Precious Memories album.
 Unlike his previous albums, this is a side project composed of traditional gospel songs.
 Although no singles were released from it, Precious Memories earned a Platinum certification by the Recording Industry Association of America (RIAA).

 A second volume, Precious Memories Volume II, was released on March 26, 2013.

 Track listing

 All tracks Traditional except where noted.